JTYKolesar/configure-ad/README.md

 - Change the Region that best suites your location (this example uses **(US) West US 3**).
 - Change the Image to a Windows Server, as this will become our Domain Controller VM (this example uses **Windows Server 2022 Datacenter: Azure Edition**).
 - Make sure the Size is adequate enough to run this server (this example uses **Standard_E2s_v3 - 2 vcpus, 16 GiB memory**).
-- Create a username of your choice and password (this example uses **dcuser**).
+- Create a username and password of your choice (this example uses **dcuser**).
-- IF there is a Licensing Checkbox at the end, make sure that is CHECKED!
 - Skip everything else and click "Review + create".
+  - - IF there is a Licensing Checkbox at the end, make sure that is CHECKED!
 - If Validation passed, click "Create".
 <p align="center">
 <img src="https://i.imgur.com/RVHx4nb.png" height="70%" width="70%" alt="Step 1-2"/>